jmtsuji/ampliwrangler/README.md

                         Optional path to write output counts per sample in TSV format.
 Provide "-" to write to stdout.
   -m TXT, --output_min_count_filepath TXT
                         Optional path to write a single-line text file with the lowest count value in the dataset.
 Provide "-" to write to stdout.

-Workflow options:
-  -T DIR, --tmp_dir DIR
-                        Optional path to the temporary directory used for unpacking the QZA.
-A random subdirectory will be temporarily created here [default: .].
 ```

 ampliwrangler split